Pinellas County Economic Development

 Pinellas By Design: An Economic Development and Redevelopment Plan, is the county's redevelopment strategy to foster business development, while managing population growth and preserving our quality of life.
 For information on the five year planning process, including analysis and related studies go to Pinellas By Design.

-To ensure we preserve and expand the potential for high-wage job creation, Pinellas County and its partners are using Transit Planning, Policy and Real Estate strategies gleaned from Pinellas by Design.
+will ensure we preserve and expand the potential for hig-wage job creations, using strategies gleaned from Pinellas By Design.

 Future Land Use